The National Physician Database (NPDB) was established in 1987 by the deputy ministers of health and transferred to CIHI in 1995.

 The NPDB receives data from provincial and territorial medicare programs through a standardized set of data elements.

 Billings by physicians in Canada for health care services are detailed at the individual physician level as well as for patient sex and age groupings.

 Information on physicians’ non-billings payments is collected at both the individual physician level and an aggregate level.

 NPDB data is available for the following fiscal years:

-NPDB data is submitted from provincial and territorial medical health care insurance plans using a standardized set of data elements.
+NPDB data is derived from physicians’ billings, including fee codes, which are submitted from provincial and territorial medical health care insurance plans.

 - Socio-demographic, payment and service utilization data of physicians

 - Service utilization data, by age group and sex, of physicians’ patients

 - Physician payment information at the individual, specialty and aggregate level